 No answer, and she set the present down then left with a measured pace, not looking back.
 If it was a troll, it was a very shy one.
-All the stories she’d read on-line yesterday had said they ate billy goats and demanded tolls for bridges.
-This one just wanted to be ignored.
+All the stories she’d read online yesterday had said they ate billy goats and demanded tolls for bridges.
+Well, other than the online trolls, who were just a bit sad and awful.
+This one, though, just wanted to be ignored.

 “Anyway.
 I hope you got the chocolates, and some dog didn’t find them.
 They’re poisonous for dogs, you know.
 Not just those chocolates.
 Any chocolates.
 Oh.
 But if you have them and haven’t unwrapped them, then you didn’t know what they were, so ignore that.”
 She shoved her hands into her pocket.
 “I better go.
 Merry Christmas, or whatever.”

 She stomped off through the snow, her face feeling tight and hot, as if she was getting sick.
 This sucked.
-The whole year had been pretty rubbish, but this – she’d go back, and Granny’d be doing aerobics with her special smoothie, and Gramps’d be hiding in his shed, and then they’d have some weird rice-type thing with a name she couldn’t pronounce for lunch, and then there’d be a whole long, horrible afternoon of trying to pretend everything was okay so no one would think she was being Difficult, then her mum’d get there just in time for dinner, but that’d be sprouted something or other too, and –
+The whole year had been pretty rubbish, but this … she’d go back, and Granny’d be doing aerobics with her special smoothie, and Gramps’d be hiding in his shed, and then they’d have some weird rice-type thing with a name she couldn’t pronounce for lunch, and then there’d be a whole long, horrible afternoon of trying to pretend everything was okay so no one would think she was being Difficult, then her mum’d get there just in time for dinner, but it’d be tofu and sprouted something or other too, and—

 “Merry Christmas,” a surprisingly small voice called from behind her, and she stopped.
 “Thank you for the blanket.”

 Rachel took a careful step forward.
 The troll was even taller than Gramps, and he was the tallest person she knew.
-“You heard?” she said.
+“You heard that?” she said.
 “Don’t trolls celebrate Christmas?”

 The troll shrugged.
 “There’s just me here.”